Program Director: Robert Cottrell, PA(ASCP) 203-582-8676

 Students are admitted to the Pathologists’ Assistant program on a rolling basis.
 Applications are accepted until September 1.
 Interviews are conducted during the summer, spring and fall semesters.
 The six-semester class cycle begins with summer semester I.

 The most competitive applicants will ideally possess a minimum undergraduate cumulative GPA of 3.00.
-Interested candidates must hold a bachelor’s degree from a regionally accredited institution in the United States or Canada and must possess, at a minimum, the following courses to be eligible to apply for admission:
+Interested candidates must hold a bachelor’s degree from an accredited institution in the United States or Canada and must possess, at a minimum, the following courses to be eligible to apply for admission:

 - two semesters of basic biology (or equivalent)